Bruff R.F.C.: History

 Promotion up the ranks of the Munster Junior club divisions during the late 1990s and early 2000s seasons quickly followed hand in hand with under-age success and finally, at the third attempt in four years, the club won the AIL Provincial Round Robin series in 2003-04 to gain promotion to the All Ireland League.

 The gaining of senior club status resulted in the return of many players to the club, most notably Munster, Ireland and British & Irish Lions Player John Hayes, and in the 2006-2007 season former Shannon Captain Eoin Cahill returned to his home club as Player/Backs Coach and the return of Irish Club International captain Peter Malone for the beginning of the 2008-2009 season as forwards player/coach.

 Although narrowly failing to gain promotion in the 2006-2007 season having come third in the league stage of the competition, the club was crowned Division 3 Champions following their semi-final play-off defeat of Ballynahinch and defeat of Wanderers in the AIL division 3 Final (Both opposing teams had gained promotion during the league phase.)

 The following Season (2007–08) saw another meteoric rise in the fortunes of the club, breaking many AIL records along the way.
 The club completed the league stage without a loss, and according to the IRFU website did so with the lowest total score against in the history of the AIL (A total of 56 points against in 15 games).
 They gained promotion to Division 2 by coming first in the League phase, having maintained an unbeaten run of 20 league games right up to the final, but lost the Final by 32 points to 23 to their opponents Instonians from Belfast.
 Instonians had come second during the league phase and had been promoted to Division 2 along with them.

 The club played in Division 1B of the AIB League having graduated from Junior club to Senior club status in the 2003-2004 season, and having been promoted to Division 2 following the 2007-08 season.
 They gained promotion to Division 1 after finishing in second place in the Division 2 League Table during the 2009-2010 season.
-Following a Semi-final win over Terenure they met Lansdowne RFC in the final playoff on Saturday 8 May in an exciting final, unluckily coming out on the wrong side of the 17 points to 10 scoreline.
+Following a Semi-final win over Terenure they met Lansdowne RFC in the final playoff on Saturday 8 May in an exciting final, losing 17 points to 10.